-We have audited the Office of the Provincial Auditor's operating effectiveness of internal controls as of March 31, 2017 to express an opinion as to the effectiveness of its internal controls related to the following objectives.
+We have audited the Office of the Provincial Auditor's control as of March 31, 2018 to express an opinion as to the effectiveness of its control related to the following objectives.

 - To safeguard public resources.
-That is, to ensure its assets are not lost or used inappropriately; to ensure it does not inappropriately incur obligations; to establish a financial plan for the purposes of achieving its financial goals; and to monitor and react to its progress towards the objectives established in its financial plan. - To prepare reliable financial statements. - To conduct its activities following laws, regulations and policies related to financial reporting, safeguarding public resources, revenue raising, spending, borrowing, and investing.
+That is, to ensure its assets are not lost or used inappropriately; to ensure it does not inappropriately incur obligations; to establish a financial plan for the purposes of achieving its financial goals; and to monitor and react to its progress towards the objectives established in its financial plan. - > To prepare reliable financial statements. - > To conduct its activities following laws, regulations and policies related to financial reporting, safeguarding public resources, revenue raising, spending, borrowing, and investing.